 Most of us have heard the phrases get over it, move on, stop wallowing, stop playing the victim, let it go.
-I’ve spent most of my adult life trying to do just this.
-The way I’ve done it is to get counselling, write about it, talk about it, draw it, try to make sense of it, try to grow and learn and change.
+Some of us have spent our adult lives trying to do just this.
+We go to counselling, write about it, talk about it, draw it, try to make sense of it, work at growing and learning and changing.
 And THAT is what people will call ‘playing the victim’.

-To many it looks like you’re wallowing in it.
-It’s the people who don’t deal with it, who push it away, pretend it didn’t happen, shove it down and then end up with an addiction or taking it out on someone else – they’re the ones who get the credit for not getting bogged down in it all.
+To many this looks like you’re wallowing in it.
+It’s the people who don’t deal with it – who push it away, pretend it didn’t happen, shove it down and then end up with an addiction or taking it out on someone else – who get the credit for not getting bogged down in it all.

 Because on the surface, it does look like they’ve moved on.
 They’re not talking about it.
 That’s often because it’s too overwhelming.
-Those who pluck up the courage to confront it head on and work through it are called ‘victims’ because it looks like they’re still going on about the same old thing yet again.
+Those who pluck up the courage to confront it head on and work through it are called ‘victims’ because it looks like they’re still going on about the same old thing.

 ‘The cure for the pain is the pain.’ – Rumi